 A survey of the geography, history, cultural achievements, institutions and daily life of Spain and other Hispanic countries.
+May be repeated once for a total of six credit hours.
 Prerequisite: SPN 2242 or permission of instructor.

-SPN 491-4492 Guided Independent Research (1-3 credit hours per course per semester)
+SPN 4491-4492 Guided Independent Research (1-3 credit hours per course per semester)